Eradicating bovine TB in NZ

 • ensure further good progress towards eradicating TB.

-Central areas of this TMA have been under control for 10 years or more.
+Infection in central areas of this TMA has been under control for 10 years or more.
 We've staggered control, with 2 to 3 years between ground control operations.
-More recent ground control operations have been completed in Featherston, Waiorongomai, and Woodside in 2021/2022 and 2022/2023.
+More recently, we completed ground control operations in Featherston, Waiorongomai and Woodside in 2021/2022 and 2022/2023.

 We completed aerial control in Kahutara Pirinoa in 2022.